dennismilton/home-assistant-addons-traefik/traefik/README.md

 ## About
 ### This was forked and updated from an inactive github project [here](https://alxx.nl/home-assistant-addons/) -
-99% of the work on this was done by [alex3305](https://github.com/alex3305), i have simply updated the code to deploy the latest Traefik release.
+99% of the work on this was done by [alex3305](https://github.com/alex3305), i have simply updated the code to deploy the latest Traefik release and added some additional bits here and there.

 Traefik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 This add-on provides dynamic Traefik configuration based on files.